MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/ad-sso.md

 ### Step 4: Create the AD kubeconfig file

 Once the AD webhook and keytab are successfully deployed, create the AD _kubeconfig_ file.
 After the file is created, copy the AD _kubeconfig_ file to the client machine and use it to authenticate to the API server.
-Unlike the certificate-based _kubeconfig_ file, AD _kubeconfig_ is not a secret and is safe to copy as plain text.
+Unlike the certificate-based _kubeconfig_ file, AD _kubeconfig_ isn't a secret and is safe to copy as plain text.

 Open PowerShell as an administrator and run the following command: